ChristopherMackenzie94/ChristopherMacKenzie94/README.md

 ### Hi there 👋

+My name is Chris and as of 24/05/23 I have started looking at github.
+Just hoping to learn the ropes for now!

 <!--
 **ChristopherMackenzie94/ChristopherMacKenzie94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.